Roast Goose

 Ideally, your roasting pan could have a sort of wire rack fitted inside because goose creates a lot of fat drippings.
 Every 30 minutes or so, you’ll want to baste the bird with the pan juices, then drain off the fat through a sieve into a heatproof bowl.
 Save the fat or freeze it for later!

-See also Crockpot Jambalaya
+See also Blueberries

 Cover the goose with foil if it is starting to brown too much.